 Prevention and treatment of low back pain: evidence, challenges, and promising directions

-One article on PainSci cites Foster 2018: Complete Guide to Low Back Pain
+One page on PainSci cites Foster 2018: The Complete Guide to Low Back Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.